gontainer/gontainer/README.md

 A Dependency Injection container for GO.
 Gontainer is concurrent-safe, supports scopes and offers hot swapping.

+If the code generation is not for you, [see](https://github.com/gontainer/gontainer-helpers/blob/main/container/README.md) how to manually build a container.

 Using the bootstrapping technique, Gontainer uses itself to compile its dependencies.
 1. [Configuration](internal/gontainer)
 2. [Usage](internal/cmd/runner_builder.go)